-What You’ll Need to Make Your Green Chilies Chicken Enchilada Skillet
+What You Need to Make this Chicken with Green Chilies Recipe

 - Chicken Breast.
-You’ll boil this and coarsely chop it.
+You’ll cook this and coarsely chop it.
 Try doing this step ahead of time to make this recipe even quicker in the evening.
+OR use something like Perdue short cuts or Rotisserie chicken.

 - Olive Oil.
 Used to cook the bell pepper, garlic, and onion.